 Cómo la IA detuvo una intrusión de WastedLocker

 Since first being discovered in May 2020, WastedLocker has made quite a name for itself, quickly becoming an issue for businesses and cyber security firms around the world.
 WastedLocker is known for its sophisticated methods of obfuscation and steep ransom demands.

 Its use of ‘Living off the Land’ techniques makes a WastedLocker attack extremely difficult for legacy security tools to detect.
 An ever-decreasing dwell time – the time between initial intrusion and final execution – means human responders alone struggle to contain the ransomware variant before damage is done.

 This blog examines the anatomy of a WastedLocker intrusion that targeted a US agricultural organization in December.
-Darktrace’s AI detected and investigated the incident in real time, and we can see how Darktrace Antigena would have autonomously responded to stop the attack before encryption had begun.
+Darktrace’s AI detected and investigated the incident in real time, and we can see how Darktrace RESPOND would have autonomously taken action to stop the attack before encryption had begun.

 As ransomware dwell time shrinks to hours rather than days, security teams are increasingly relying on artificial intelligence to stop threats from escalating at the earliest signs of compromise – containing attacks even when they strike at night or on the weekend.

 How the WastedLocker attack unfolded

 The initial infection appears to have taken place when an employee was deceived into downloading a fake browser update.
 Darktrace AI was monitoring the behavior of around 5,000 devices at the organization, continuously adapting its understanding of the evolving ‘pattern of life’.
 It detected the first signs of a threat when a virtual desktop device started making HTTP and HTTPS connections to external destinations that were deemed unusual for the organization.
 The graph below depicts how the patient zero device exhibited a spike in internal connections around December 4.